Credentialing - What you need to know

 Why do we need Mental Health Credentialing in Primary Care?

-We know that people experiencing mental health and addiction problems are less likely to visit a primary care setting for their mental health or readily discuss their mental health concerns.
-We also know that a lot of postive and proactive assistance, offered early on in a course of illness can be very effective and prevent future illness and disabilty. .
+We know that people experiencing mental health and addiction challenges are less likely to visit a primary care setting for their mental health or readily discuss their mental health concerns.
+It is common for people presenting to healthcare providers with physical concerns, to have underlying and contributing mental health challenges, the most common being depression and anxiety.
+We also know that a lot of postive and proactive assistance, offered early and with a positive and hopeful outlook, can be very effective and prevent future illness and disability.

 Is this a ‘one off’ process?

-No. Once an RN has been credentialed, they will need to be re-credentialed at regular intervals, every three years.
+No. Once a nurse has been credentialed, they will need to be re-credentialed every three years.
 This is necessary to ensure their knowledge and skills in the credentialed clinical activities remain up to date and that their practice environment remains supportive in the safe use of the credentialed clinical activities in daily practice within a primary care setting.
+Credentialed nurses are automatically contacted at 2 years and 6 months to start this process.

 Are mental health nurses included in the credentialing project?

-No. This project is not designed for RN's working in mental health settings.
+No. This programme is not designed for nurses working in mental health settings or in specific primary care mental health targeted roles.

-How does credentialing affect an RN’s scope of practice?
+How does credentialing affect a nurses scope of practice?

-Credentialing does not impact on the scope of practice or conditions for a registered nurse.
+Credentialing does not impact on the scope of practice or conditions for nurses.
 Rather, it recognises discrete clinical activity sets and supports the development and ongoing maintenance of the knowledge and skills required within a defined practice setting.
-It fits within the scope of all registered nurses.
+It fits within the scope of all nurses.

 How do I apply?